splanck/vtop/vtopdoc.md

 - `k` &ndash; prompt for a PID and send `SIGTERM` to that process.
 - `r` &ndash; prompt for a PID and new nice value to adjust process priority.
 - `c` &ndash; toggle per-core CPU usage display.
+- `a` &ndash; toggle between the short name and full command line.
 - `h` &ndash; display a help window showing available shortcuts.

 Use caution when running with elevated privileges because killing or